-Student Activities.
-The Director of Student Activities serves as a resource for all clubs, groups and student organizations, advising them regarding all regulations and procedures as set by the department.
+Student Involvement and Leadership.
+The Director of Student Involvement and Leadership serves as a resource for all clubs, groups and student organizations, advising them regarding all regulations and procedures as set by the department.
 In addition, the Director oversees all student organizations' budgets and the disbursement of funds associated with these accounts.
 The Director also coordinates all major campus events with the assistance of the Campus Activities Board (CAB).

 Student Government Association.
 The Student Government Association (SGA) represents the Wesleyan student body.
 Students elect representatives to serve on Senate, the legislative body, which meets weekly.
 SGA emphasizes responsibility and order, and supports an active liberal arts environment.
 SGA contributes to co-curricular life at the College.
 The development of leadership and responsible citizenship, in conjunction with Student Affairs, is the primary goal of SGA.